gefischer/git-demo/README.md

 # DEMO Git Repository

-This is the first file in the repo!
+This is the first file in the website!

 ## Website contents

+1. index.html